 I received this book in the post with a request for an honest review!
 It begins with a beautiful story from 1330 and of the heart of Robert the Bruce, being taken to Jerusalem for burial by an ancestor of the author.
 Much of the St Clair family history goes back far beyond 1,000 years to the lands of the river Epte in Normandy.
 We read of the Gnostics, and the connection between the Templars and Freemasons, hidden knowledge, mysticism, hermetic and cabalistic knowledge, and how the Kirkwall scroll of Orkney, now in a Masonic lodge on an island in the North Atlantic, holds the key to many of the greatest mysteries, such as the Ark of the Covenant, the Garden of Eden, and the Grail itself and how geometric designs were learnt from mosques in the holy land.
 The remains of Templars were often interred in the position of the skull over crossed leg bones, a position which I found extraordinary, like much else in this book.

 The author connects the Christian Templars with the Freemasons who are not Christians.
 I was shocked that the author criticised Jacques de Molay for “ruining his sect by ordering it to surrender and confess” even under excruciating torture, peine forte et dure!
-I notice the author has changed the title of the Order from The Poor Fellow Soldiers of Christ and the Temple of Solomon to the Order of the Temple, thereby cutting out both the oath of poverty and of Christ.
+I notice the author has changed the title of the Order from The Poor Fellow Soldiers of Christ and the Temple of Solomon to the Order of the Temple, thereby cutting out both the oath of poverty and duty to Jesus Christ.
 This says a lot about the intention of the book and the way it presents the lives of the Templars especially, and the emphasis of the text on heresy whilst ignoring the New Testament!

 One chapter is devoted to the history of Jerusalem and its temple, another to the dish known as the Grail.
 There is information on an itinerary for anyone who wishes to visit the area of Scotland around the Roslin area, the Rosslyn Chapel itself (its stone roof culminates in a dove bearing the host down to a crescent cup/Grail), Melrose, etc., and another detailed itinerary through France, for those who like exploring.